Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 If you are moving and your child receives special education and related services, you should hand carry all necessary school and medical documents, including the most current IEP and current evaluation reports.
 Hand carrying these documents ensures that they are not lost and allows the new school to begin the process as soon as you arrive.

-All public schools are required by law to provide free and equal education access to children with special needs.
-Larger school districts have their own Special Education departments that provide a full range of special education services.
-Smaller school districts may contract with the Pikes Peak Board of Cooperative Services to provide programs for special needs children.
+All public schools are required by law to provide free and equal access to education for children with special needs.
+Larger school districts maintain their own Special Education departments, offering a full range of services, while smaller districts may contract with the Pikes Peak Board of Cooperative Services to deliver programs for students with special needs.

-Please bear in mind that there are ten public school districts in the Colorado Springs and surrounding communities.
-Where you choose to live determines what school district your child/youth will attend, however, if placement in the neighborhood school does not meet the need of the student, transportation to the service school will be provided by school, parent, or guardian.
+There are ten public school districts in Colorado Springs and the surrounding communities, and the district your child attends is determined by where you live.
+If the neighborhood school cannot meet your child’s needs, transportation to the appropriate service school will be arranged by the school, parent, or guardian.

-The Individuals with Disabilities Education Act (IDEA) is a federal law requiring schools to serve the educational needs of eligible students with disabilities.
-IDEA ensures that all children 3-21 receive Free Appropriate Public Education which means providing a student with disabilities special education services and the related services the student needs to benefit from his/her special education program.
+The Individuals with Disabilities Education Act (IDEA) is a federal law that requires schools to meet the educational needs of eligible students with disabilities.
+Under IDEA, all children and young adults ages 3 to 21 are entitled to a Free Appropriate Public Education (FAPE).
+This means schools must provide special education services, along with any related supports, to ensure students with disabilities can benefit from their educational programs.

-The IEP team will determine whether the student has an impairment, and if so, whether the student needs special education and related services.
-Impairments include mental retardation, hearing impairments (including deafness), speech or language impairments, visual impairments (including blindness), serious emotional disturbances, orthopedic impairments, autism, traumatic brain injuries, other health impairments, or specific learning disabilities.
+Impairments that may qualify a student for services include intellectual disabilities, hearing impairments (including deafness), speech or language impairments, visual impairments (including blindness), emotional disturbances, orthopedic impairments, autism, traumatic brain injuries, other health conditions, or specific learning disabilities.

-Also, keep in mind that, according to the law, Colorado schools do not have to implement the IEP as written from the losing school.
-While the school districts will do so to the best of their ability, an IEP meeting will be scheduled to write a Colorado IEP.
-This process can be facilitated quickly if the IEP is presented to school officials upon enrollment of your child in his/her respective school.
+It is important to note that Colorado schools are not required to implement an IEP exactly as written from the previous school.
+Instead, they must provide comparable services.
+An IEP meeting will then be scheduled to develop a Colorado-specific IEP.
+This process can move more quickly if the existing IEP is presented to school officials at the time of enrollment.